 The lessons Korea should learn from the international financial crisis are first that it is time for Korea to expand its influence in the international economic institutions and it should closely watch the development of the economic strategies of the United States and China, two major game players.

 What the whole world should learn for this experience is that globalization has truly changed the nature of international trade and financial activities and international financial institutions, and new rules and mechanisms should be adopted to reflect the changes created by globalization.
+Obama's recent remarks at the summit summed it up well:

 "The voracious U.S. economy can no longer be the sole engine of global growth."

-Park Sang-seek is a professor at the Graduate Institute of Peace Studies, Kyung Hee University. - Ed
+Park Sang-seek is a professor at the Graduate Institute of Peace Studies, Kyung Hee University. - Ed.

 The IMF Rules the World